imigueldiaz/firefox-quick-abstract/README.md

 - [ ] Improve error handling and user feedback
 - [ ] Add more customization options and features
 - [ ] Improve the UI/UX of the extension popup and options page
+- [ ] Write a suitable CONTRIBUTING.md file for the project :wink:

 ## Files